alainncls/strava-segments-to-nfts-dapp/README.md

 1. Copy the `.env.example` file to a `.env` file
 2. Fill it with your Infura identifiers for chain access
-3. If you want to use Truffle the old way, add you mnemonic
+3. Add your private key to deploy the contract
-4. If you want to verify your instance of the contract on Etherscan, add your Etherscan API key
+4. Add your Lineascan and/or Etherscan API key(s) to verify the contract on Lineascan/Etherscan

 ### 3. Install dependencies